Setagaya family murder: Murders

 The killer remained inside the house for two to ten hours, using the family computer, consuming four bottles of barley tea, melon, and four ice creams from their refrigerator, using their toilet and leaving his feces in the toilet without flushing, and treating his injuries using first aid kits and other sanitary products.
 Several reports have also said he took a nap on the sofa in the second-floor living room, but there is no way to verify this.
 Drawers and papers were ransacked (with some being dumped in the bath and toilet) and some money was taken, although more was left behind.
 The killer also left numerous items behind in the living area (knife, scarf, hip bag, shirt, jacket, hat, gloves, and two handkerchiefs).

 An analysis of Mikio Miyazawa's computer revealed that it had connected to the internet the morning after the murders from 1:18 a.m. to 1:23 a.m.
-Various news outlets have said the internet was connected again at around 10 a.m., around the time Yasuko's mother Haruko entered the house and discovered the murders, but it was reported by Nicolás Obregón that the killer wasn't the one who connected to the internet at 10 a.m. that morning; rather, it was Haruko, Yasuko's mother, accidentally waking the computer up by knocking the computer mouse with her arm, due to shock at the discovery of the crime scene.
+Various news outlets have said the internet was connected again at around 10 a.m., around the time Yasuko's mother Haruko entered the house and discovered the murders, but it was reported by Nicolás Obregón that the killer was not the one who connected to the internet at 10 a.m. that morning; rather, it was Haruko, Yasuko's mother, accidentally waking the computer up by knocking the computer mouse with her arm, due to shock at the discovery of the crime scene.
 Haruko became suspicious after being unable to reach her daughter and visited the house, but received no answer after ringing the doorbell.
 Several reports have said the killer cut the phone lines before he murdered the family, but according to Nicolás Obregón, that did not happen.